The Accountancy Licensing Library

 Firm Registration

 Firm License.
-Any partnership, company, organization, association, enterprise or other commercial, business or professional combination authorized by law to engage in the practice of public accountancy in the Commonwealth of Puerto Rico must apply for a license with the Puerto Rico Board.
+Any partnership, company, organization, association, enterprise or other commercial, business or professional combination authorized by law to engage in the practice of public accountancy in the Commonwealth of Puerto Rico must apply for a license with the Puerto Rico Board of Accountancy.

 Click Firm Registration in the menu bar at the top of this page for additional information.